EGI-Federation/eosc-data-transfer/README.md

 ### Supported data repositories

-The API supports parsing DOIs, to the following data repositories:
+The API supports parsing DOIs to the following data repositories:
 - [Zenodo](https://zenodo.org/)
 - [B2SHARE](https://eudat.eu/catalogue/B2SHARE)
-- Any repository that supports [Signposting](https://signposting.org)
+- Any data repository that supports [Signposting](https://signposting.org)

 ### Integrating new DOI parsers

 The API endpoint `GET /parser` that parses DOIs is extensible.
-All you have to do is implement the generic parser interface for a specific data repository, then register your class implementing the interface in the configuration.
+All you have to do is implement the parser interface for a specific data repository, then register the Java class implementing the interface in the configuration.

 #### 1. Implement the interface for a generic DOI parser

-Implement the interface `ParserService` in a class of your choice.
+Implement the Java interface `ParserService` in a class of your choice.

 Your class must have a constructor that receives a `String id`, which must be returned by the method `getId()`.

 When the API `GET /parser` is called to parse a DOI, all configured parsers will be tried, by calling the method `canParseDOI()`, until one is identified that can parse the DOI.
 If no parser can handle the DOI, the API fails.
-In case you cannot determine if your parser can handle a DOI just from the URL, you can use the passed in `ParserHelper` to check if the URL redirects to the data repository your parser supports.
+In case your implementation of the method `canParseDOI()` cannot determine if your parser can handle a DOI just from the URL, you can use the passed in `ParserHelper` to check if the URL redirects to the data repository you support.

 After a parser is identified, the methods `init()` and `parseDOI()` are called in order.

 > The same `ParserHelper` is used when trying all parsers for a DOI.
 This helper caches the
-> redirects, so you should check with `getRedirectedToUrl()` before incurring one or more
+> redirects, so you should try `getRedirectedToUrl()` before incurring one or more
 > network calls by calling `checkRedirect()`.

 #### 2. Add configuration for the new DOI parser

-Add a new entry in the [configuration file](#configuration) under `proxy/parsers` for the new parser service, with the following settings:
+Add a new entry in the [configuration file](#configuration) under `proxy/parsers` for the new parser, with the following settings:

-- `name` is the human-readable name of this data source.
+- `name` is the human-readable name of the data repository.
-- `class` is the canonical Java class name that implements the interface `ParserService` for this data source.
+- `class` is the canonical Java class name that implements the interface `ParserService` for this data repository.
 - `url` is the base URL for the REST client that will be used to call the API of this data source (optional).
-- `timeout` is the maximum timeout in milliseconds for calls to the data source.
+- `timeout` is the maximum timeout in milliseconds for calls to the data repository.
   If not supplied, the default value 5000 (5 seconds) is used.